I wish I had a dollar for every time someone said to me, “Wow, you really are a Jack of all trades.”

 Over the years, I’ve come up with recipes for daily specials in restaurants.
 I’ve taken on photography challenges.
 I’ve managed 80+ volunteers during a Federal election.
 And, I’ve even managed a surgery schedule, which requires more creativity, details and action than anything I’ve ever done.

 Now that I’m more than 5 years into this freelancing thing, I am fully aware of how much I value each experience.
-In fact, I now believe that those interests are what pushed me into accepting many unique and challenging jobs.
+In fact, I now believe that those interests are what pushed me into accepting many unexpected and challenging jobs.

 If you need someone like me to help you fulfill your communication visions, then give me a shout for your free 30-minute consultation.